 If your credit report includes information you don’t recognize, you may be a victim of identity theft.

 If you notice a suspicious charge, follow the steps in our guidance for if you’ve been scammed.

-Contact the credit reporting agencies straight away.
+Contact the credit reporting agencies right away.
 Tell them about the suspicious charge.
-Discuss whether to have a "fraud alert" placed on your file.
+Discuss whether to have a “fraud alert” placed on your file.
 This tells lenders to contact you before they approve any loans on your account.